-Sycamore Legal is an unusual collection of thought leaders in technology law — of authors, educators, and seasoned professionals, with a collective resume that includes work as a law professor, expert witness, and much more.
-In 2017, we were named Technology Sector Contracts Law Firm of the Year, for California, by Global Law Experts Magazine.
+Sycamore Legal is an unusual collection of thought leaders in technology law — of authors, educators, and seasoned professionals, with a collective resume that includes work as a law professor, expert witness, tech company General Counsel, and much more.
+We have been named Technology Sector Contracts Law Firm of the Year for California by multiple publications and in multiple years.

 David Tollen is the author of the American Bar Association’s bestseller, The Tech Contracts Handbook (ABA Publishing / IP Section 2015).
-Professor Jill Bronfman was named to The Recorder’s 2014 list of the 50 Women Leaders in Tech Law and was selected as a 2014-2016 U.S.C.
-Annenberg Alumni Ambassador.
-Deborah Pulido served as executive editor of The California Law Review — and the three Sycamore attorneys have published long lists of articles on topics related to technology, privacy, and intellectual property law.
+He also teaches technology contracts at U.C.
+Berkeley Law School.
+Jenny Sheridan is a senior fellow at Drexel Law School and has also served as a professor at Drexel, Santa Clara Law School, and University of Tennessee College of Law.
+Deborah Pulido served as executive editor of The California Law Review.
+And the Sycamore attorneys have published long lists of articles on topics related to technology, privacy, and intellectual property law.

-David and Jill also teach technology law and are widely sought-after speakers.
-Jill has served as a professor at Hastings College of the Law and San Francisco State University.
-And David provides day-long in-house trainings on drafting and negotiating IT contracts, for lawyers and business people — “easily the most helpful, on-point and productive training I’ve received as a lawyer,” according to one recent student.
+David also provides in-house training on drafting and negotiating IT contracts, for lawyers and businesspeople, both in the U.S. and abroad — as the founder of Tech Contracts Academy, LLC.
+His course was, “easily the most helpful, on-point and productive training I’ve received as a lawyer,” according to one recent student.

 In addition, David serves as an expert witness on cases related to technology contracts.
-And all three Sycamore Legal lawyers have impressive institutional and educational background.
-Deborah worked much of her career at Folger, Levin & Khan, while David learned his trade at Morrison & Foerster.
-Jill served as an Assistant General Counsel and Network Security and Privacy Subject Matter Expert for Verizon, while David served as General Counsel for Centura Software Corp., a public company.
-And the team’s collective alma maters include Harvard Law School, Boalt Hall, USC, and Cambridge University in England.
+And all three Sycamore Legal lawyers have impressive institutional and educational backgrounds.
+Deborah worked much of her career at Folger, Levin & Khan, while David learned his trade at Morrison & Foerster and Jenny began her career at Simpson Thacher & Bartlett in New York City and Brobeck, Phleger & Harrison in the Silicon Valley.
+Jenny and David have both served as General Counsel for publicly traded Silicon Valley IT companies, and in Jenny’s case, for private ones too.
+And the team’s collective alma maters include Harvard Law School, Boalt Hall, Columbia Law School, and Cambridge University in England.

-Finally, David and Jill write fiction.
-David is the author of the multiple-award-winner, The Jericho River, which uses fantasy to teach history, for teens and adults.
-And Jill writes technology-driven fiction and has read her work at LitQuake, San Francisco’s storied celebration of literature.
+Finally, David is the author of the multiple-award-winner, The Jericho River, a novel that uses fantasy to teach history, for teens and adults.